 Hybrid environments differ by design.
 Industry requirements, workload types, and regulatory obligations all influence architecture decisions.

-Security depends on consistent principles.
-When hybrid cloud security is built around clear access controls, unified identity, protected data, and continuous monitoring, organizations are better positioned to reduce risk and operate with confidence.
+When security is built around clear access controls, unified identity, protected data, and continuous monitoring, organizations are better positioned to reduce risk and operate with confidence.